svenssonjoel/svenssonjoel.github.com/pages/src/qt-audio-input/index.md

     ui->plot->replot();
 }
 ```

-If there are more than 96000 samples in `mSamples` enough samples
+If there are more than 96000 samples in `mSamples` enough samples are
-are removed from the beginning of the vector so that there are
+removed from the beginning of the vector so that there are only 96000
-only 96000 left.
+left.
 Older data is towards the front of this vector.
+The `mid` method
+on *QVector* takes two arguments, a starting index and a final
+index.
+The elements of the *QVector* that are outside of this range
+(from start to end) is removed.
+Using -1 as the end index means "to
+the end".
+So we are asking to to keep all elements from index `n -
+96000` to the end of the *QVector*.

 The samples are then handed over to *QCustomPlot* for display.